DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, We propose DeepSurvey-Bench, a novel benchmark for comprehensively evaluating "academic value" of automatically generated scientific survey.
-DeepSurvey-Bench constructs a more reliable survey dataset with academic value annotations based on a comprehensive quality criteria, and it not only evaluates the "surface quality" of generated surveys, but also focuses on assessing their deeper academic value across three dimensions: information value, scholarly communication value, and research guidance value.
-Extensive experimental results demonstrate the comprehensiveness and reliability of our proposed benchmark, while also highlighting the complexity of the task of automatically generating scientific surveys.
-In future work, we will explore methods for enhancing the academic value of generated surveys in automated survey generation and conduct more fine-grained evaluations of the academic value in survey.
+In this paper, we propose DeepSurvey-Bench, a comprehensive benchmark for evaluating the academic value of automatically generated scientific surveys.
+DeepSurvey-Bench establishes comprehensive academic value evaluation criteria, constructs a reliable dataset with academic value annotations based on these criteria, and evaluates generated surveys across three academic dimensions.
+Extensive experimental results demonstrate that DeepSurvey-Bench achieves strong alignment with human judgments in evaluating the academic value of surveys, offers reliable assessments of academic value, and enables fine-grained diagnosis and iterative improvement of generated surveys.
+In future work, we plan to improve inter-paper relation modeling and literature analysis to enhance the academic value of generated surveys.